 For the very first time, the Christmas tree of Galeries Lafayette is made entirely from paper.
 This astonishing piece of art is a unique creation by Lorenzo Papace, a young French artist born in Lyon in 1986.
 The tree is flanked by an animated Ferris wheel while cable cars criss-cross the space beneath the Art Nouveau cupola.

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
 He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.
-Pierre is the author of the Discovery Course on the Secrets of the Eiffel Tower and the Christmas book "Voyage au Pays de Noël".
+Pierre is the author of Discovery Courses and books about France.